andreaarfe/Bayesian-optimal-tests-non-PH/README.md

-# Bayesian optimality of testing procedures for survival data in the non-proportional hazards setting
+# Optimality of testing procedures for survival data in the non-proportional hazards setting
-Programs to replicate the analyses of the paper "Bayesian optimality of testing procedures for survival data in the non-proportional hazards setting".
+Programs to replicate the analyses of the paper "Optimality of testing procedures for survival data in the non-proportional hazards setting" (Arfè A. et al., Biometrics 2020; https://arxiv.org/abs/1902.00161).

 To re-run all analysis, just execute
 ```